kienerj/sdf-viewer/README.md

 ## Miscellaneous

-The application creates an .index file for each sd-file you load.
-This file is created only once and loading the same file again later will be much quicker.
+The application can create an .index file for each sd-file you load.
+This is set in the settings menu.
+By default the index is not saved.
+This file is created only once and loading the same file (must be unchanged!!!) again later will be much quicker.
 You may safely delete it.
-A future version will have the option to auto-remove this index file when closing the application.

 For rendering the chemical structures the [Indigo toolkit][1] is used.